 It has come to my attention that many women, even those who are big fans of the penis, don’t know much about it.
 Well into their thirties and beyond, they are unfamiliar with its workings, temperaments, likes and dislikes.
 Not you, of course.
 But a significant number nonetheless.

 This is not entirely unexpected.
 There’s not a whole lot of effective sex education that goes on in most countries.
 Porn movies are terrible teachers.
-And people think of sex a little bit they think about driving: everyone imagines themselves to be (more…)
+And people think like they think about driving: everyone imagines themselves to be (more…)

 I invite you to imagine a special kind of ice cream.
 It’s orchid-flavored.
 It tastes exquisitely good.
 Moreover, the deeper you dig into a scoop, the better it tastes.
 So much so that the last spoonful is almost orgasmic.